 Montgomery v.
 Best Buy Stores, L.P.

-- Whether a court may grant summary judgment based on evidence introduced for the first time in a reply brief, absent a motion to strike or surreply request from the non‑movant, in pure diametric conflict with Amada Family Ltd. Partnership v.
+- Whether a court may impose a strict, uncodified forfeiture rule that prohibits a non‑movant from challenging reply‑only evidence on appeal without a prior motion to strike, in pure diametric conflict with Amada Family Ltd. Partnership v.
 Pomeroy, 2021 COA 73.

 - Whether a court may conflate independent motions for summary judgment by treating one party's reply as a surrogate surreply to the opposing party's reply, in conflict with Morlan v.
 Durland Trust Co., 252 P.2d 98 (Colo.
 1952), and Central Bank & Trust v.
 Robinson, 326 P.2d 82 (Colo.
 1958).